draeton/draeton.github.com/_posts/2011-05-08-jquery-geturlvars.md

 ---
 layout: post
-title: $.getUrlVars (jQuery)
+title: jQuery.getUrlVars
-teaser: $.getUrlVars differs from other implementations by interpreting both the search and hash as members of the same object.
+teaser: jQuery.getUrlVars differs from other implementations by interpreting both the search and hash as members of the same object.
 categories:
   - jquery
   - javascript